Role of Project Manager in Software Development - DO OK

 Who is the Project Manager?

-1. Project Manager is like a conductor for an orchestra - ensures that the team works in harmony to deliver the great outcome.
-Conductor, who has a team of talented musicians, sets the same rhythm for a project team and makes them communicate effectively so that the audience gets a fantastic experience during the concert.
-Each musician is an expert in their field, has the required music instrument as well as notes.
-However, in a group of many experts, such as an orchestra, there is a leader who looks after communication and achieving desired results.
+1. The Project Manager is akin to a conductor of an orchestra, ensuring that the team works in harmony to deliver a great outcome.
+Just as a conductor leads a team of talented musicians, setting the rhythm for the entire group, the Project Manager guides the project team to communicate effectively, ensuring that the final product delivers a fantastic experience akin to a concert audience.
+Each team member, like a musician, is an expert in their field, equipped with the necessary tools and knowledge.
+However, in a group of many experts, such as an orchestra, there needs to be a leader who oversees communication and the achievement of desired results.

 Project Manager is like a conductor for an orchestra

-2. Project Manager is also like a football coach - leads a team of experts who play together to achieve the goal.
-Players are like software engineers, and in football, they craft the game.
-However, the team wouldn’t exist without training, strategy, plans, managing risks and issues.
-This is why it needs a coach and supporting crew.
+2. The Project Manager can also be compared to a football coach, leading a team of experts who work together to achieve a common goal.
+Just as players in football, software engineers play a crucial role in crafting the project.
+However, a team cannot thrive without proper training, strategy, planning, and managing risks and issues.
+This is why the presence of a coach and a supporting crew is essential.

 Project Manager is like a football coach

-Project Manager is leading the work of the software project team, that usually includes roles such as developers, testers, business analysts, product designer.
+The project Manager leads the work of the software project team, which usually includes roles such as developers, testers, business analysts, and product designers.

 Project Manager is ...